olekongithub/incsite/content/pages/interns.md

-Over the course of two service trips, I spent two weeks in Bayou La Batre, Alabama restoring the home of a family devastated by Hurricane Katrina and two weeks in the Appalachia Region of Tennessee constructing a new home for a family who never never had the chance to own one before.
+Over the course of two service trips, I spent two weeks in Bayou La Batre, Alabama restoring the home of a family devastated by Hurricane Katrina and two weeks in the Appalachia Region of Tennessee constructing a new home for a family who never never had the means to own one before.
 The time spent in these communities and with those on these trips has given me the empathic foundation with which I live my life everyday.
 Along with my volunteer service I spent time